ll3255/p8105_hw5_ll3255/hw_5.md

     ## attr(,"class")
     ## [1] "plot_layout"

-• Is the sample average of β̂ 1 across tests for which the null is rejected approximately equal to the true value of β1?
-Why or why not?
+• The sample average of β̂ 1 across tests for which the null is rejectedis not equal to the true value of β1 because the sample has been narrowed to only tests with significant p-values, thre range is much more precise.